sradc/sradc.github.io/_posts/2021-04-29-fourier-nets.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-svg.js">
 </script>

-*Or, less humorously: "Writing the Fourier transform as a neural network".*

 We can consider the discrete Fourier transform (DFT) to be an artificial neural network: it is a single layer network, with no bias, no activation function, and particular values for the weights.
 The number of output nodes is equal to the number of frequencies we evaluate.